One of the more confusing questions some Dashers have about DoorDash is whether the DoorDash acceptance rate matters.Â

 DoorDash tracks several metrics in the Dasher app, one of which is your acceptance rate.
 The acceptance rate is the number of orders you accepted out of your last 100 delivery requests.
 So, if you have a 50% acceptance rate, that would mean you accepted 50 out of your last 100 delivery requests.

 It’s important to keep the distinction between these two metrics in mind.
-That’s because your completion rate DOES matter.
-But your DoorDash acceptance rate DOES NOT matter.
+That’s because your completion rate does matter.
+But your DoorDash acceptance rate unequivocally does not matter.

 DoorDash Priority Orders